-cheap reglan 10mg without a script The ecbp team started the 2nd OLPC Ethiopia deployment today.
-This time, we are working at a school in Addis Ababa.
+I’m accompanying the ecbp team as they start the 2nd OLPC Ethiopia deployment today.
+This time, they are working at a school in Addis Ababa.
 The school itself is similar to another local school that I wrote about in my first week, although smaller (approximately 1000 students, rather than 2800).

 As we walk into the school, the first thing that hits me is the noise of many chattering children.
-I ask my coworkers if this is their break (although I am doubting that myself, the schoolyard being mostly empty).
+I ask the local team if this is their break (although I am doubting that myself, the schoolyard being mostly empty).
 “No, this is how they learn in class.”
 The teacher yells a question, and the kids all yell the answer.
 Or the teacher yells some kind of statement, and the kids repeat it.
 Over and over again.
 With many classes in a small area, it’s just a mess of (Amharic) sound.

 We spend the morning conducting questionnaires, which will generate data for evaluating the effects of the laptops (more data will be collected some time later, and data will also be collected from schools without laptops).
-Then, we start deployment in the afternoon.
+Laptop handout starts in the afternoon.
 Things are nicely organised, with the kids coming up one by one, presenting signed letters from their parents, and signing for their laptops.
 They obey instructions to not power on the laptop until everyone in the class has signed for their XO.
 The teachers give out 200-300 laptops in total, with only a little assistance from ourselves.

 Overall, it was a very tiring day, but a lot of fun, and rewarding to see so many happy children.
 Students from other classes hounded me for laptops as we left; we will return on Monday to finish the job.